Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology

 \section{Basic Notions}

-In this section, we review some basic notions on (directed) graphs and posets and recall the construction of multipath cohomology, cf.~\cite{primo}.
-In Subsection~\ref{sec:digraph_hom}, we specialise the general construction to the case of multipath cohomology with coefficients in a field~$\bK$ -- \emph{en lieu} of a general algebra~$A$.
-The advantage of such choice will be apparent in Sections~\ref{sec:applications}~and~\ref{sec:dir_line_graphs}, where we employ the combinatorial methods developed in Section~\ref{sec:comb_path_poset} to compute the multipath cohomology of certain digraphs.
+In this section, we review some basic notions on (directed) graphs and posets, and recall the construction of multipath cohomology.
+Then, we specialise the general construction to the case of multipath cohomology with coefficients in a field~$\bK$ -- \emph{en lieu} of a general algebra~$A$.